brian-cy-chang/starter-hugo-academic/content/project/politics_twitter/index.md

 slides:
 ---

-This project is an interactive visualization of sentiment analysis with respect to Tweets related to President Biden's 2022 State of the Union.
+The project deliverable was an interactive visualization of sentiment analysis with respect to Tweets related to President Biden's 2022 State of the Union.
 The visualization is built on [D3].
 This project was completed in collaboration with Dr. Richard Green.

 <!-- ##### Included in the dashboard:
 - Maps and complementary histograms of month-specific data pertaining to: